-Community Outcomes How Our Activity Contributes to the Community Outcome Our unique natural environment is healthy and protected Protection of the natural environment and ecologically significant areas.
+Community Outcomes Have Over Assistant Countries to the Community Outcome Community Outcomes How Our Activity Contributes to the Community Outcome Our unique natural environment is healthy and protected Protection of the natural environment and ecologically significant areas.
 Provision and enhancement of open space.
 Vegetation enhancement and awareness.
 Enhanced community involvement in conservation and restoration work.
 Protection and enhancement of coastal and riparian areas.
 Our urban and rural environments are pleasant, safe and sustainably managed.
 Provision and enhancement of open space and an interconnected open space network.
 Provision of neighbourhood and community parks within walking distance of homes.
 Our communities are healthy, resilient and enjoy their quality of life.
 Provision of open space and recreation facilities that cater for and promote active lifestyles.
 This includes casual activities such as walking and cycling, and organised sports and recreation activities.
 Our communities have access to a range of cultural, social, educational and recreational services.
 Reserves and facilities are designed and managed to ensure users safety and cater for the needs of the whole community.
 Provision of high quality open space, recreation and cultural facilities such as Libraries and Community Halls that provide a range of leisure, cultural and amenity services to the public.